Juris Doctor

 8. Tribal Lawyer

 Each allows students to focus on an area of law and develop expertise in it.
 The requirements for each program are in the Certificates section of the law school’s website.
-During their first year of law school, students should notify the associate dean for academic and student affairs of their intention to meet certificate requirements.
+Students who intend to pursue a certificate program should complete the Declaration Form.
+The form deadline for your intention to pursue a certificate is November 1st of your 3L year, though you may certainly do so at an earlier point.
+If you fail to meet the requirements of the certificate by the time you graduate, you will not earn the certificate.

 Advocacy Skills Certificate